hrsh7th/nvim-cmp/README.md

   }
 EOF
 ```
+Also, checkout [mappings](https://github.com/hrsh7th/nvim-cmp/wiki/Example-mappings) section in the [wiki](https://github.com/hrsh7th/nvim-cmp/wiki) for example `<Tab>` mappings and integration with snippets.

 ### Where can I find more completion sources?

 You can search for various completion sources [here](https://github.com/topics/nvim-cmp).

+### How can I get my completion menu to look cool?

+Please see the corresponding [FAQ](#how-to-show-name-of-item-kind-and-source-like-compe) section.

 Configuration options
 ====================